 So you know the different types of eyeliner and how best to apply them, but how do you get that makeup artist finished look?

-Suzanne Blons gives us the following unbeatable tips to get it right:
+Suzanne Blons, The Beauty Shaman, gives us the following unbeatable tips to get it right:

 This is especially important if your eyesight is anything less than perfect.
 This strategy comes with a warning however.
 ‘Do not linger with the mirror over the rest of your face.
 As women, we are already so hard on ourselves and a magnifying mirror doesn’t help us in this regard.’